rabbicse/microservices/documentation/kubernetes.md

 ## Creating a cluster with kubeadm

 ### Network setup
 kubeadm similarly to other Kubernetes components tries to find a usable IP on the network interfaces associated with a default gateway on a host.
-Such an IP is then used for the advertising and/or listening performed by a component.

 To find out what this IP is on a Linux host you can use:

 ```
 ip route show # Look for a line starting with "default via"
 ```

-Kubernetes components do not accept custom network interface as an option, therefore a custom IP address must be passed as a flag to all components instances that need such a custom configuration.

-To configure the API server advertise address for control plane nodes created with both init and join, the flag `--apiserver-advertise-address` can be used.
-Preferably, this option can be set in the kubeadm API as InitConfiguration.localAPIEndpoint and JoinConfiguration.controlPlane.localAPIEndpoint.

-For kubelets on all nodes, the --node-ip option can be passed in .nodeRegistration.kubeletExtraArgs inside a kubeadm configuration file (InitConfiguration or JoinConfiguration).

-For dual-stack see Dual-stack support with kubeadm.

-The IP addresses that you assign to control plane components become part of their X.509 certificates' subject alternative name fields.
-Changing these IP addresses would require signing new certificates and restarting the affected components, so that the change in certificate files is reflected.

 ### Initializing your control-plane node
-The control-plane node is the machine where the control plane components run, including etcd (the cluster database) and the API Server (which the kubectl command line tool communicates with).

-(Recommended) If you have plans to upgrade this single control-plane kubeadm cluster to high availability you should specify the `--control-plane-endpoint` to set the shared endpoint for all control-plane nodes.
-Such an endpoint can be either a DNS name or an IP address of a load-balancer.
-Choose a Pod network add-on, and verify whether it requires any arguments to be passed to kubeadm init.
-Depending on which third-party provider you choose, you might need to set the `--pod-network-cidr` to a provider-specific value.
-(Optional) kubeadm tries to detect the container runtime by using a list of well known endpoints.
-To use different container runtime or if there are more than one installed on the provisioned node, specify the `--cri-socket` argument to kubeadm.
 To initialize the control-plane node run:

 ```